 Floods can occur at any point of time, whether it is summer or winter.
 We would always advice members of the public to prepare for the worst case scenario so, if it was to ever happen, they would always be prepared.
 Leicestershire Fire and Rescue have attended emergency calls to people trapped by floods in their homes and vehicles.
 The National Flooding Forum advise:

 “Do not approach any fast flowing water or deep standing water.
 If you enter swiftly flowing water, you risk drowning, regardless of your ability to swim.
 Six inches depth of fast flowing water can sweep a 4×4 vehicle off a road.”

-In the event of a flood we would advice you to follow the safety advice below:
+In the event of a flood we would advise you to follow the safety advice below:

 - Never attempt to drive through a flood when you don’t know the depth.
 If you cannot see the road surface beneath the water, it’s too deep!
 Just six inches of water can cause you to lose control of your car or stall it when water is sucked into the engine and exhaust.

 - Two feet of flowing water can sweep away most vehicles (including large 4x4s).
 Most cars will start to float in as little as a foot of water.

 - If you come across a flooded road – always find an alternative route.
 Don’t ignore Road Closed signs – they have been put out for your safety.

 - Do not attempt to walk through flooded areas.
 Even shallow water moving fast can sweep you off your feet and there may be hidden dangers such as open drains or damaged road surfaces, which can cause serious injuries or even death.